Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Improved Bound on the Word RAM

-\begin{lemma} Let $X$ be a sequence of $\tau$ words that contain $\tau$ fields each, so that $X$ can be interpreted as a $\tau \times \tau$ matrix.
-Then we can compute in time $O(\tau \log \tau)$ on a word RAM a sequence $Y$ of $\tau$ words with $\tau$ fields each that represents the \emph{transposition} of $X$. \end{lemma} \begin{proof} The algorithm is recursive and solves a more general problem: let $X$ be a sequence of $a$ words that represents a sequence $M$ of $b$ different $a\times a$ matrices, such that the $i$\textsuperscript{th} word in $X$ contains the fields of the $i$\textsuperscript{th} row of each matrix in $M$ from left to right.
+\begin{proof} The algorithm is recursive and solves a more general problem: let $X$ be a sequence of $a$ words that represents a sequence $M$ of $b$ different $a\times a$ matrices, such that the $i$\textsuperscript{th} word in $X$ contains the fields of the $i$\textsuperscript{th} row of each matrix in $M$ from left to right.
 Compute a sequence of words $Y$ that represents the sequence $M'$ of the transposed matrices in $M$.

 The recursion works as follows: if $a=1$, there is nothing to be done.
 Otherwise, we split $X$ into the sequence $X_1$ of the first $a/2$ words and the sequence $X_2$ of the remaining words. $X_1$ and $X_2$ now represent a sequence of $2b$ $(a/2) \times (a/2)$ matrices, which we transpose recursively.
 After the recursion, we put the $(a/2) \times (a/2)$ submatrices back together in the obvious way.
 To finish, we need to transpose the off-diagonal submatrices.
 This can be done simultaneously for all matrices in time $O(a)$, by using appropriate bit-operations (or table lookup).
+Hence, the running time obeys a recursion of the form $T(a) = 2T(a/2) + O(a)$, giving $T(a) = O(a \log a)$, as desired. \end{proof}